 The raster orientation parameter allows you to specify the rotation of the raster visualization.
 You can select between horizontal and vertical orientations.
-The orientation is applied to both history and histogram views.

 2.1.10.
 Live monitoring

 The live monitoring option enables continuous loudness measurements and visualization.
 When disabled, only arrangement/timeline playback will be monitored.
 This can help ensure the accuracy of loudness measurements and statistics.